 © FPS Chancery of the Prime Minister-Directorate-General External Communication-Belgium

-After her secondary education in Brussels, Princess Astrid studied art history for a year in Leiden in the Netherlands.
-She completed her education in Geneva, at the Institute of European Studies and in Michigan in the United States.
+Princess Astrid studied art history in Leiden, in the Netherlands.
+She continued her education in Geneva, at the European Institute, and in Michigan, in the United States.

-In Brussels on 22 September 1984, Princess Astrid married Lorenz, Archduke of Austria-Este, who became Prince of Belgium in 1995.
+On 22 September 1984, Princess Astrid married Lorenz, Archduke of Austria-Este, in Brussels, who became Prince of Belgium in 1995.
 The Prince was born in Boulogne-Billancourt on 16 December 1955.